Lef-F/terminal-philosopher/README.md

 Dr. Terminal Philosopher is here to make you wonder about the questions that don't matter!

-## What's that all about?
+## What's this all about?

-With The Philosophical Terminal, every time you open your gnome terminal you get a random philosophical question, to which you can type in an answer.
+With *Terminal Philosopher*, every time you open your terminal you get a random philosophical question, to which you can type in an answer.

 Your answer is stored in a local file for later research, along with a timestamp and the number of the question you answered.
+(Separator is `|` )

 After you answer, the terminal screen refreshes and you get a randomly picked answer from your history.